-Wagner Reese is a national caliber personal injury practice serving residents throughout Indianapolis and the state of Indiana.
+Wagner Reese is a high-caliber personal injury practice serving residents in Indianapolis and throughout the state of Indiana.
 Over the years, we’ve proven our ability to handle complex medical malpractice and birth injury claims, including those involving devastating injuries such as HIE and infant brain damage.
 Our attorneys are readily available to discuss your potential case, rights, and options, and explain what we can do to guide you through the legal journey ahead.

-Request a FREE and confidential consultation with an award-winning birth injury lawyer.
+Request a FREE and confidential consultation with an award-winning HIE lawyer.
 Call (888) 204-8440 or contact us online to get started.
 We handle cases across Indiana and Illinois.

 HIE: A Devastating Birth Injury